-Saint Louis University's Executive Master of Health Administration offers a hybrid format to better fits the needs of working professionals by blending distance learning with monthly face-to-face classes.
+Saint Louis University's Executive Master of Health Administration offers a hybrid format to better fit the needs of working professionals by blending distance learning with monthly face-to-face classes.

 M.H.A. graduates occupy senior management positions in a variety of health care settings.
-Alumni work in health and hospital systems, insurance companies, academic medical centers, physician practices, consulting firms and benefit management organizations.
+Alumni work in health and hospital systems, insurance companies, academic medical centers, physician practices, consulting firms and pharmacy benefit management organizations, such as Express Scripts.

-A bachelor's degree or the equivalent from an accredited college or university.
-The E.M.H.A. is limited to established professionals looking to advance their careers.
+Applicants must hold at least a bachelor's degree or the equivalent from an accredited college or university.
+The E.M.H.A. is limited to working professionals seeking to advance their health care careers.